sumankarki9/linux_project/System Information.md

 Here’s the detailed information about the output (system’s memory usage):
 - `total`: Total RAM available in the system (in this case, it’s 16,111,932 KB).
-- `Used`: Amount of RAM currently in use (in this case, it’s 3,737,252 KB).
+- `used`: Amount of RAM currently in use (in this case, it’s 3,737,252 KB).
-- `Free`: Amount of free RAM (in this case, it’s 10,896,852 KB).
+- `free`: Amount of free RAM (in this case, it’s 10,896,852 KB).
-- `Shared`: Used memory that can be shared among multiple processes (in this case, it’s 693,996 KB).
+- `shared`: Used memory that can be shared among multiple processes (in this case, it’s 693,996 KB).
-- `Buff/Cache`: Memory used for filesystem buffers and cache (in this case, it’s 2,482,892 KB).
+- `buff/cache`: Memory used for filesystem buffers and cache (in this case, it’s 2,482,892 KB).
-- `Available`: An estimate of how much memory is available for starting new applications, without swapping (in this case, it’s 12,374,680 KB).
+- `available`: An estimate of how much memory is available for starting new applications, without swapping (in this case, it’s 12,374,680 KB).

 ### g. `lsblk`